Effective, efficient, professional head lice removal

 This lice picture shows an adult louse.
 Adult lice are the size of sesame seeds and pierce the skin with their needle-like mouths in order to feed.
 The louse will feed on human blood several time a day and live close to the human scalp are more active during the night.
 Lice move very quickly and can be difficult to spot, so be patient.

 Want more?
-This page will tell you how to check for lice in your own home.
-And of course, we offer a guaranteed lice treatment and lice removal services - available nights, weekends, and in your own home!
+This page will tell you how to check for lice.
+And of course, we offer a guaranteed lice treatment and lice removal services – available nights, weekends, and in your own home!